 Complete Procedures Document

-- Expand scholastic and externally funded research
+- O1: Expand scholastic and externally funded research

-- Support faculty collaboration and development
+- O2: Support faculty collaboration (both internal and external) and development

-- Provide undergraduate research opportunities
+- O4: Foster undergraduate research

 The Committee reports directly to either the Academic Council or Administrative Council, or both, depending on the matter at hand.
 In carrying out its function the Committee will: